Loading...

 • The environment is being given due importance now.
 Schools will be given credit for submitting the latest available public carbon emissions report

-Financial Times MBA Rankings (Global) are the most prestigious business school rankings in the world.
-Many top Indian b-schools make it to this international ranking list every year, an achievement that speaks about their increasing popularity, international recognition and excellent alumni success.
+Financial Times (FT) Global MBA Rankings are the most prestigious business school rankings in the world.
+Many top Indian B-schools make it to this international ranking list every year, an achievement that speaks about their increasing popularity, international recognition and excellent alumni success.
+In the latest FT Global MBA Rankings 2026 ISB (Indian School of Business) tops the Indian b-school list with 12th rank along with numerous IIMs and private b-schools in the top 100 schools list.
+ISB is rank 1 in the 2026 Financial Times Global MBA rankings 2026 among the Indian business schools that are in the list.

-The following table illustrates how some of the top Indian institutes such as ISB, IIM Ahmedabad, IIM Bangalore and so on have performed in the FT Global Rankings of 2025, 2024 and 2023.
+The following table illustrates how some of the top Indian institutes such as ISB, IIM Ahmedabad, IIM Bangalore and so on have performed in the Global Financial Times MBA Rankings of 2026, 2025 and 2024.

 College Name